fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### Get host

 Returns the information of the specified host.

+The endpoint returns the host's installed `software` if the software inventory feature flag is turned on.
+This feature flag is turned off by default.
+[Check out the feature flag documentation](../2-Deployment/2-Configuration.md#feature-flags) for instructions on how to turn on the software inventory feature.

 `GET /api/v1/fleet/hosts/{id}`